Skip to Content

 Output Requirements:

-3. Use nothing for fields where information could not be found.
+5. Use "" (an empty quoted string) for fields where information could not be found.

 "company_name","job_title","job_id","location","employment_type","department","salary_min","salary_max","salary_currency","salary_period","salary_notes","job_description_summary","job_url","date_posted" "SAKURA internet Inc.","Cloud Engineer","ENG-001","Osaka, Japan","Full-time","Infrastructure","6000000","8000000","JPY","Annual","Based on skills and experience","Manage and develop cloud platform...","https://www.sakura.ad.jp/recruit/graduates/job/eng001","2025-04-15" "SAKURA internet Inc.","Web Developer (Frontend)","WD-005","Tokyo or Remote","Full-time","Web Services","5500000","7500000","JPY","Annual","","Develop user interfaces for web services...","https://www.sakura.ad.jp/recruit/graduates/job/wd005","2025-04-10" "SAKURA internet Inc.","Sales Associate","SAL-002","Fukuoka, Japan","Full-time","Sales","","","JPY","Annual","Competitive + Commission","Generate leads and manage client accounts...","https://www.sakura.ad.jp/recruit/graduates/job/sal002","2025-04-16" "SAKURA internet Inc.","Part-time Support Staff","SUP-PT-01","Ishikari, Hokkaido","Part-time","Customer Support","1500","1800","JPY","Hourly","Shift work required","Provide technical support via email/phone...","https://www.sakura.ad.jp/recruit/graduates/job/suppt01","2025-04-01"